 (212) 920-4925 ext.102

-The firm’s clients have included: music companies (BMG Music, Disney Music, Jingle Punks, Create Music); recording artists (Marc Anthony, the Prince Estate, Joan Jett, Paul Oakenfold, Lil Tecca, Wyclef Jean, Nico & Vinz, the Donny Hathaway Estate, Juke Ross, MKTO, the Estate of Antonio Carlos Jobim, Dawin, Raekwon from Wu-Tang, Kevin Rudolf); hit songwriters and music producers (Louis Bell, Frank Dukes, Tainy, Brody Brown, Xplicit, Rob Fusari, E.Dan, DVLP, Michael Pollack); technology firms and mobile apps (Musixmatch, Facebook, RunKeeper, Yokee); social influencers and celebrity personalities/chefs (Daphne Oz, Jane Hanson, Tiffany Derry, Stanley “T” Evans, Cameron Dallas); management and production companies (AAM, Electric Feel/Austin Rosen, Adam Alpert/Disruptor, T3/Homemade, and Lex Borrero); marketing and advertising agencies (DX Agency, Shark Branding); retailers and consumer goods brands (Red Bull, Rumble, MYX, Zarbees, DecoLav, Fred Water); live event promoters (AEG, Legend River); artists and galleries (Kii Arens, Marc Baptiste); film and television companies (FilmNation, Triage/Levity); charitable and educational institutions (Detroit Institute of Music Education); authors (Lauren Slayton, Tanya Zuckerbot); and many more.
+The firm’s clients have included: music companies (BMG Music, Disney Music, Jingle Punks, Reach Music, Create Music); recording artists (The Prince Estate, Marc Anthony, Joan Jett, Paul Oakenfold, Lil Tecca, Wyclef Jean, Babyface, Nico & Vinz, The Donny Hathaway Estate, Juke Ross, MKTO, The Estate of Antonio Carlos Jobim, Dawin, Raekwon from Wu-Tang, Aluna George, Kevin Rudolf); hit songwriters and music producers (Louis Bell, Frank Dukes, Tainy, Brody Brown, Wes Weiss, Xplicit, Rob Fusari, E.Dan, Claude Kelly, DVLP, Haze); technology firms and mobile apps (Musixmatch, Facebook, Song Quiz, RunKeeper, Yokee); social influencers and celebrity personalities/chefs (Daphne Oz, Jane Hanson, Tiffany Derry, Stanley “T” Evans, Cameron Dallas); management and production companies (AAM, Electric Feel/Austin Rosen, Adam Alpert/Disruptor, Homemade Projects, Talent X, Lex Borrero/NEON16); marketing and advertising agencies (DX Agency, Shark Branding); retailers and consumer goods brands (Red Bull, Rumble, MYX, Zarbees, DecoLav, Fred Water); live event promoters (AEG, Dreamstage, Legend River); artists and galleries (Kii Arens, Marc Baptiste); podcast, film and television companies (AudioUp, FilmNation, Triage/Levity); charitable and educational institutions (Detroit Institute of Music Education); authors (Lauren Slayton, Tanya Zuckerbot); and many more.

 David began his career in 1992 as a lawyer at Grubman, Indursky, Schindler, Goldstein & Flax P.C., the entertainment law firm whose clients included Madonna, Bruce Springsteen, U2, Sting, P. Diddy and Martha Stewart.
 During his seven years at the firm, David handled every imaginable type of music business transaction, including recording agreements, music publishing deals, catalog licenses, merchandising deals, record club agreements, soundtrack deals, and catalog purchases.
 Among them, he represented Latin sensation Marc Anthony, R&B superstar Alicia Keys, Joan Jett, Evan & Jaron, David Lee Roth and the legendary record producer Phil Ramone (who produced albums for Billy Joel, Frank Sinatra, Barry Manilow, Tony Bennett, Gloria Estefan, etc.).